 Panel Discussion: UN Efforts to End Grave Violations against Children in Conflict Situations

-The Liechtenstein Institute on Self-Determination will sponsor a panel discussion, "UN Efforts to End Grave Violations against Children in Conflict Situations," on Thursday, December 12, 2013, at 3:30 p.m. in Dodds Auditorium, Robertson Hall, on the Princeton University campus.
+The Liechtenstein Institute on Self-Determination's Project on Gender in the Global Community will sponsor a panel discussion, "UN Efforts to End Grave Violations against Children in Conflict Situations," on Thursday, December 12, 2013, at 3:30 p.m. in Dodds Auditorium, Robertson Hall, on the Princeton University campus.
 Panel participants will include Amb.
 Sylvie Lucas, Permanent Representative of Luxembourg to the UN and Chair of the Security Council Working Group for Children and Armed Conflict; Under Secretary-General Leila Zerrougui, Special Representative of the Secretary-General for Children and Armed Conflict; Amb.
 Jean-Marc De la Sablière, former Permanent Representative of France to the United Nations and the first Chair of the Security Council Working Group for Children and Armed Conflict; and Jo Becker, Advocacy Director of the Children’s Rights Division of Human Rights Watch.
 The event is free and open to the public.

 A video of the panel is available for viewing on LISD's YouTube Channel.